jqknono/iptables_debug_tool/readme.md

 ### Based on Data Length

 Note that the packet length may change during transmission, causing the packet path to be incomplete.
-For instance, in ipip mode, the packet length increases by 20 bytes.
+For example, in ipip mode, the packet length increases by 20 bytes.

 Monitoring side: